vk-swd/bonsite/README.md

 - **Infrastructure:** Docker, Oracle Cloud Infrastructure

 ## Architecture
-Full-stack banking transaction system.
-Uses Kafka for asynchronous transaction processing with bulk database writes, GraphQL for querying account statements, and MS SQL Server for data persistence.
+Kafka is used for asynchronous transaction processing with bulk database writes, GraphQL for querying account statements, and MS SQL Server for data persistence.
 Deployed on personal infrastructure with VPN connectivity via OCI.

 ---
 *Code available during technical interview*